 We provide voluntary regional co-ordinators to discuss the merits of the breed to prospective buyers

-We have a steering committee which meets twice a year via Zoom to discuss the way forward for the breed.
+We have a steering committee which meets up to twice a year via Zoom or similar platform to discuss the way forward for the breed.
 Any member is welcome to become a Co-Ordinator.
 There is no payment for this commitment but we expect you to help with NSA events and Open Days

-A quarterly newsletter is sent to all fully paid up members via email
+A quarterly newsletter is sent to all fully paid up members via email.
+It is for the Society members to keep the Treasurer updated with your email address details

 Read more